DavidGhedini/doc-c1/docs/intro.rst

 Overview
 ------------

-PostGIS is a simple web application for creating C maps from PostGIS data.
+PostGIS Choropleth Maps is a simple web application for creating Choropleth maps from PostGIS data.

 It requires PostgreSQL and PostGIS to be installed on target databases.

-It also includes an optional backend for adding, editing, and deleting database connections.
+It also includes an optional backend admin panel for adding, editing, and deleting database connections.

 System Requirements
 -------------------